 The Portuguese Golden Visa programme is the adopted name for Portugal’s largely real estate-led residency programme which grants non-EU nationals and their families the ability to travel freely to countries within the Schengen zone.
 After five years, it is then possible to apply for a Portuguese passport and European residency.

-The Golden Visa scheme is open to anyone who is not a Portuguese, EU or EFTA citizen.
+The Golden Visa scheme is open to anyone with a clean criminal record who is not a Portuguese, EU or EFTA citizen.
 The scheme is particularly popular with investors from China who account for more than 50% of visa applicants.
 Investors may also include qualifying family members in their application such as their spouse, dependent children, dependent parents or dependent parents-in-law.

 There are several ways to apply for a Portuguese Golden Visa, but the most popular method is through a real estate investment of €500,000 or more.
 90% of Golden Visas are awarded this way.

 In addition, applicants will need to maintain the investment for at least five years and stay in Portugal for seven days per year until you apply for full citizenship or residency.